Macaulay Posets and Rings: Translating Between Posets and Rings

 \subsection{Macaulay Posets}

-Macaulay posets are posets for which similar results to the famous Kruskal-Katona Theorem hold \cite{Katona1966, kruskal_1963, cubeMacaulayFirst}.
+Macaulay posets are posets for which similar results to the famous Kruskal--Katona Theorem hold \cite{Katona1966, kruskal_1963, cubeMacaulayFirst}.
 They have been extensively studied in extremal combinatorics and entire chapters have been dedicated to them in textbooks \cite{engel_1997, HarperBook}.